yegor256/blog/_drafts/mayonnaise.md

 making a much smaller income.
 It obviously demonstrates that the entire system is defective and simply not fair.

 The same is true about **outstaffing** companies, which we contract with to gain access to programmers sitting somewhere overseas or much closer.
 They find developers, hire them full-time, and resell their skills with a 150 percent or greater margin on a part-time or short-term basis.
 I've been getting a few offers from such companies every day.

 They want me to pay, say, $40 for each hour while a developer sitting in their office gets like $2,500 per month.
 This means
 $25 out of my $40 will be spent **not writing code** but rather on something else.
-Also, a programmer will be more motivated for the $2,500 per month than the $40, though it adds up to more than $7,000.
+Also, a programmer will be motivated for the $2,500, not for $7,000.
 So I will be paying $7K per month and getting software worth $2,500 a month.

 I will be paying for a Mercedes-Benz S-Class but getting a Ford Focus.
 I'm not greedy; I just want my every dollar to be converted into some value.